noemiepham/holbertonschool-higher_level_programming/python-data_structures/README.md

 ```

 ### When to use tuples versus lists

+Use List

+When you need to mutate your collection.

+When you need to remove or add new items to your collection of items.

+If your data should or does not need to be changed.

+Tuples are faster than lists.
+We should use a Tuple instead of a List if we are defining a constant set of values and all we are ever going to do with it is iterate through it.

+If we need an array of elements to be used as dictionary keys, we can use Tuples.
+As Lists are mutable (unhashable type), they can never be used as dictionary keys.

 ### What is a sequence

 A sequence is a positionally ordered collection of items.
 And you can refer to any item in the sequence by using its index number e.g., s[0] and s[1].